 You can do that by adding insulation to the attic or crawl space.
 It can prevent heat from permeating that area — and from escaping altogether.

 The most popular features of smart thermostats are that you can link them to your smart devices.
 Or, how they monitor temperatures and can make cost-saving adjustments on their own.
+They can help a lot when your upstairs is always colder than downstairs in the winter.

 But, in this case, we’re focusing on another perk: Multiple, state-of-the-art sensors.